top of page

 Travelling to Morocco in May: Is it a good time to visit?

-With summer just around the corner and the roses ready to harvest, May is an incredible time to visit Morocco.
+With summer just around the corner and the roses ready to harvest, May is an incredible time to visit Morocco and definitely one of my favourite months in the country.
 The weather is blissfully sunny and dry (but not too hot) and the country is yet to be overrun with the crowds that descend in late June, July and August.
 You can explore the medinas of Marrakech and Fes without working up a sweat and the beaches around Essaouira and Agadir are starting to buzz.

 For travellers who relish spending time in the great outdoors, May offers a wonderful opportunity to bask in Morocco's natural splendour before the oppressive heat of the summer months sets in.
 The temperatures are still mild enough for camel trekking in the Sahara Desert and hiking in the Atlas Mountains, with the wildflower displays making this region particularly gorgeous.